-Taking part in Sober October this year?
+Taking part in Dry January this year?
 You’re not alone.
-The campaign, which encourages you to ditch the drink for 31 days and raise runds for Macmillan Cancer Support in the process, has seen more than 60,000 people sign up already.
-But these days, alcohol-free drinks are for life, not just for October (or indeed, Dry January).
+The campaign, which encourages you to ditch the drink for 31 days, has seen thousands of people sign up already.
+But these days, alcohol-free drinks are for life, not just for October (or indeed, Sober October).

 Last year, Waitrose & Partners saw a 31 per cent sales increase on low alcohol wines and 38 per cent growth in sales of no and low alcohol beer and cider throughout 2018, while Ocado reported sales of non-alcoholic wine rising by 42 per cent, and sales of no and low spirits and beers soaring by 87 per cent.
 A third of under-25s are saying no to booze completely – and they’re not the only ones.

 Shoppers are shunning standard soft drinks and looking for something a little more grown-up – and the good news is, the beverage makers are listening.
 Whether you love a dry gin or robust red, a sugary cocktail or a clean, crisp tonic, chances are there’s a delicious replacement on the shelves…

 Try it if you love: A gin and tonic

 Hand-crafted and bottled in Sweden, Ceder’s is made from gin and South African botanicals, blended with pristine water to give the taste of gin, but not the alcohol content.

 Try it if you love: A citrus gin